Frequently Asked Questions

 It is recommended to carry out two thirty minute sessions per day using Lenire; these two sessions can be separate or experienced back to back (creating one 60 minute session) - whichever you prefer.

-You will have your initial fitting appointment, one at six weeks to assess how you are getting on and make any necessary adjustments and then one more at the end of the 12 week course to decide, with your healthcare professional, if you would benefit from continued use of Lenire.
+You will have an initial fitting appointment, one at 6 to 12 weeks to assess how you are getting on and make any necessary adjustments and one more at 12 to 24 weeks to decide, with your healthcare professional, if you would benefit from continued use of Lenire.
 Of course, if any issues arise, extra appointments can be arranged.

 No. As the treatment is configured specifically for each patient, based on their audiological profile, we do not recommend sharing the device with another person.

 It is recommended that each session is completed in an environment that is both quiet and conducive with relaxation.
 The patient should be sitting comfortably while using the treatment.
 Focusing attention away from distractions such as the TV may improve the effectiveness of the treatment.
 If the patient is struggling to relax for the 30 minute duration, they can read.